redacted/XKCD-password-generator/README.rst

 - **1.17.0** Add French, Norwegian, and Portuguese dictionaries.
 Bugfixes and improvements to tests (WIP).
 - **1.16.5** Adds title case option for `--case`
 - **1.16.4** Improve unit tests, fixes broken test on python 2
-- **1.16.3** Correct links for German worldist, updated docs to include the list

 License
 =======